Tenants Guide to Renting Property

 An inventory clerk will also return to complete a check out report at the end of the term.
 This will include details of final metre readings and photos of any issues identified within the property.
-The cost of the check out is covered by the tenant.
-Further details can be found on the Tenants Fees page.

 As part of the Housing Act 2004 the Government introduced tenancy deposit protection for all Assured Shorthold Tenancies (ASTs) in England and Wales.

 Your deposit will be treated under the tenancy Deposit Protection Scheme (DPS).